-6.3 Where the EDNO has introduced new or changed LLFC Ids, the EDNO shall notify the DNO Party which of the DNO Party’s charges the EDNO believes should apply in respect of the affected Connectees.
+6.3 Where the EDNO has introduced new or changed LLFC Ids or DUoS Tariff IDs, the EDNO shall notify the DNO Party which of the DNO Party’s charges the EDNO believes should apply in respect of the affected Connectees.
 The DNO Party shall nevertheless apply the charges as it considers appropriate, but any dispute regarding invoices shall be determined in accordance with Schedule 4.

-6.4 Where the DNO Party alters the way in which it translates the EDNO’s LLFC Ids into the DNO Party’s charges, the DNO Party shall advise the EDNO of the change within 15 Working Days after such change.
+6.4 Where the DNO Party alters the way in which it translates the EDNO’s LLFC Ids or DUoS Tariff IDs into the DNO Party’s charges, the DNO Party shall advise the EDNO of the change within 15 Working Days after such change.